rmajuri/rob-majuri-blog/content/blog/react-tips-for-beginners/index.md

 The seemingly circular relationship between `this.state.message` and the input `value={this.state.message}` can be confusing when you first encounter it.
 All that's happening, though, is that you're using the event object that you get from the input's onChange event listener to set the value of the message property in your state.
 Then, you're saying to the input element to let its value always be identical to what's in your state.
 This way, when you have to finally handle the event - if the user clicks a "submit" button, for example - all you have to do to handle that input is to go and get it from this.state.message.
 It'll be waiting there for you.

 You don't have to use an arrow function within event listeners.
-You can use the old beloved function() pattern.
+You can use the old beloved `function()` syntax.
 But the arrow function is conventional to use within event listeners because of its brevity and clarity.

-### Computed Values
+## Computed Values

 Having access to the event object in your event handlers makes it somewhat easy to handle form data.
 You can use computed values on event.target to dynamically set the state held by any property in this.state that shares a name with the name property of its corresponding input.
 This is better illustrated.